consumerio/api.consumernotebook.com/api.rst

 ============

 * An authenticated account.
-* A Consumer Notebook API Key
+* A Consumer Notebook API Key.
+If you don't have one, `please request an API Key`_.

+.. _`please request an API Key`: http://consumernotebook.com/request-api-key/

 GET https://consumernotebook.com/api/v1/products/
 =====================================================